Upper School Curriculum

 This is an accelerated course that prepares students for the AP French language class the following year.
 A comprehensive and meticulous review of grammar is integrated with the examination of various themes of French environment.
 Equal emphasis is placed on high oral and aural competence and advanced aptitude in reading and writing.
 Intensive vocabulary acquisition is also part of the course.

-French IV is a program designed for those students who would like to continue the study of French.
-This course emphasizes oral and written communication.
+French IV is designed for those students who would like to continue the study of French.
+This course emphasizes oral and written communication as well as an introduction to literature.
 Hands-on language learning and authentic, activity-based situations will not only enhance language skills but also encourage cultural exploration.
-At the completion of this course, students may be eligible for AP French Language and Culture.
+Upon completion of this course, students may be eligible for AP French Language and Culture.

 French V is a continuation of French IV.
 French V is a program designed for those students who would like to continue the study of French.
-This course emphasizes oral and written communication.
+This course emphasizes oral and aural skills with a systematic review of written communication.
 Hands-on language learning and authentic, activity-based situations will not only enhance language skills but also encourage cultural exploration.
 This course emphasizes active usage and interaction, using art, music, literature, film and other cultural references to translate theoretical foundation into communicative output.